No products in the cart.

 Around 75% of US citizens over 50 are on prescribed medication, and 25% of women in their 40s and 50s are on antidepressants.
 Additionally, even though the US comprises a mere 5% of the total world population, over 50% of all prescribed medication and a whopping 80% of all painkillers are consumed here.

 The number of US citizens relying on prescribed medications is one reason researchers believe more natural alternatives have been derided for so long, despite them being more affordable than their pharmaceutical counterparts.
-Researchers also blame the pharmaceutical industry’s desire for profits and power as the driving force behind consumers’ adverse reaction to natural solutions.
+Researchers also blame the pharmaceutical industry’s desire for profits and power as the driving force behind consumers’ adverse reactions to natural solutions.

 If people become more educated in ancient natural medicine and choose to treat common illnesses and complaints with that instead of conventional medication, the pharmaceutical industry will start to lose profits and power.
 By ridiculing natural remedies, Big Pharma gets to hold onto both those things.